 - From three-and-one-half years up to seven years in prison

 Whether you are convicted of a misdemeanor or felony, you will be left with a criminal record.
 If you are convicted of a felony, you can suffer ongoing consequences that can seriously impact your life.
 Many people with felony convictions have difficulties with finding and keeping jobs and might be ineligible for housing and other types of federal and state assistance.
 People with felony convictions might also struggle to find places to live and have difficulties in their interpersonal relationships.
 If you are facing a misdemeanor or felony charge of carrying a firearm without a license, you should get help from a criminal defense attorney in West Chester, PA at DiCindio Law.
 With the help of an experienced attorney, you might be able to get a reduction in your charges or have them dismissed.

-Defenses to carrying a firearm without a license
+Defenses to carrying a firearm without a license In Chester County, PA

 If you are facing charges of carrying a firearm without a valid license, your criminal defense attorney in West Chester, PA will start by reviewing your case.
 Retaining a lawyer is one of the first things you should do.
 You should never agree to talk to the police or prosecutor without an attorney.
 If you do, the prosecutor can use anything that you say against you in your criminal case.